lunakv/academyruins/README.md

 # Academy Ruins

-Magic: the Gathering Knowledge Portal
+Magic: the Gathering Rules Library

 ## About